-McGraw & Strickland has filed civil suits on behalf of child victims throughout New Mexico.
+McGraw Law & Associates has filed civil suits on behalf of child abuse victims throughout New Mexico.
 Many child victims are afraid to bring a case, because they think they are too late to file.

-However, in many cases the child victim has extended the time to file their civil case.
+However, in many cases the child victim has extended time to file their civil case.